 Participants experience nature and ornithology firsthand in a research-oriented setting.
 Bird banding and migration monitoring are the main focus, but 'YOWs' enjoy a wide range of hands-on natural history and scientific activities.
 Space is limited.
 The workshop annually supports six teens from across Canada, ranging in age from 13-17 years old.

-This year, the YOW is being held from Saturday, August 5 to Sunday, August 13, 2017.
 The Award covers all direct costs of the workshop (accommodation, meals, travel while at Long Point, and professional instruction).
 Recipients are responsible for their transportation to Long Point.

 Young Ornithologists' Internship

 Month-long student internships are awarded to mature teenagers with clearly demonstrated interests in field ornithology.
 Interns are often YOW graduates.
 Each August-September, one or more interns spend three to four weeks at LPBO, assisting with all aspects of LPBO's Migration Monitoring Program to further develop their skills.
 With the help of LPBO staff, interns design and conduct an independent field research project.

 Applications are due by April 30.